deckerweb/snippets-quicknav/README.md

 ### **Enable** "Expert Mode"
 Nothing really fancy, just some additional links for coders:
 - _Site Health Info_ (WP Core)
+- Plugin: _DevKit Pro_ by DPlugins
+- Plugin: _System Dashboard_ by Bowo
 - Plugin: _Variable Inspector_ by Bowo
 - Plugin: _Debug Log Manager_ by Bowo
 ```
 define( 'SNQN_EXPERT_MODE', TRUE );
 ```
-... support for _some_ additional stuff may come in future.
+Note: Support for _some_ additional stuff in that mode may come in future.

 ### **Fair Play:** Enable "free CS free" – to remove some promo stuff ...
 If you want the Pro promotions go away, use the following snippet ... or just purchase the Pro version to support the developers.
 Thank you in advance!
 (And thanks to the Code Snippets team for making this awesome tool for us site builders and developers!)